Multiple Estimation Models for Discrete-time Adaptive Iterative Learning Control

 Continue using the analogy between the discrete-time axis in adaptive control and the iteration axis in Adaptive ILC, and switch between models only once every iteration, at the end.
 The criterion for switching is then chosen as:

-i.e. the model producing minimum energy in the $n$th component of the identification error (and hence minimum energy in the identification error vector) in iteration $k$ is chosen.
-This model is then used for control design, as shown later.
+i.e. the model producing minimum energy in the $n$th component of the identification error (and hence minimum energy in the identification error vector) in iteration $(k-1)$ is chosen for control design in iteration $k$.